joby-lol/php-bracketeer/README.md

 Wiki-style links can also be made to open in a new window by appending a carat character `^` to the URL/slug, for example `[[slug^]]` would create a link to "slug" that opens in a new window, and `[[slug^|Display text]]` would do the same, with the display text set to "Display text".

+## Bracketeer tags

+Bracketeer tags are also available, and can be easily added to the parser to cover your individual use cases.
+Their syntax is similar to wiki-style links, but they are wrapped in curly braces and have a mandatory first value to indicate their tag name.
+For example, the built-in "link" Bracketeer tag might look something like `{{link|link_slug|Alternative display text}}`.
+There is also a built-in block-level "embed" bracketeer tag that can be easily plugged into your own embeddable content locating system.

+There are also built-in block-level Bracketeer tags planned for embedding media from various online sources, such as YouTube and Vimeo.

 ## Advanced Markdown